Get the kit — A$297

 The term "governance" in the NDIS context refers to the system by which your organisation is directed and controlled.
 It encompasses the structures, policies, processes, and relationships that determine how decisions are made, how accountability is maintained, and how the organisation pursues its objectives — which, for an NDIS provider, are centred on delivering safe, quality supports to people with disability.

-A governance framework document (Document 05 in the SIL Rescue Kit) is the primary evidence of your governance system.
+A governance framework document (Document 05 in the Complete SIL Kit) is the primary evidence of your governance system.
 It should cover:

 The framework must be a live document — reviewed at least annually and updated whenever there are changes to the organisation's structure, leadership, or scope of services.
 Evidence of review (version history, sign-off dates, meeting minutes) is required for audit purposes.